The Essential Saltwater Pool Maintenance Routine

 Step 3: Chemical Cleaning

 If there’s still a lot of buildup after the physical cleaning, put on some coveralls, goggles, and latex gloves.
-Make a solution of five parts clean water to one part of muriatic acid, pouring the acid directly into the water.
+Make a solution of five parts of clean water to one part of muriatic acid, pouring the acid directly into the water.
 Do not mix it the other way around.

 Cap the cell, then pour the solution into the salt cell.
 It should foam for about ten minutes.
 When you’re done, pour the solution back into the bucket.
-Then wash the inside of the cell with the hose and reassemble the system.
+Then, wash the inside of the cell with the hose and reassemble the system.

 Try to limit how often you chemically clean your salt cell.
 This form of cleaning does damage the cell, so the less often you do it, the better.
 You can get rid of the cleaner at your local hazardous waste collection center; don’t pour it down your pipes or onto the ground.